Reporter alleges GOP hopeful Greg Gianforte body-slammed him

-HELENA, Mont.
-(AP) — A reporter said the Republican candidate for Montana’s sole congressional seat body-slammed him Wednesday, the day before the polls close in the nationally watched special election.
+BOZEMAN, Mont.
+(AP) — Witnesses said the Republican candidate for Montana’s sole congressional seat body-slammed a reporter Wednesday, the day before the polls close in the nationally watched special election.

-Greg Gianforte was in a private office giving an interview when Guardian newspaper reporter Ben Jacobs came in without permission, campaign spokesman Shane Scanlon said.
+Greg Gianforte was in a private office preparing for an interview with Fox News when Guardian newspaper reporter Ben Jacobs came in without permission, campaign spokesman Shane Scanlon said.

+The Fox News crew watched in astonishment as, after Jacobs pressed him on the GOP health care bill, “Gianforte grabbed Jacobs by the neck with both hands and slammed him into the ground behind him,” Fox News reporter Alicia Acuna wrote in an article .
+She added that Gianforte then began to punch Jacobs.

 In an audio recording posted by the Guardian, the reporter asks the congressional candidate about the GOP’s health care bill, which was just evaluated hours earlier by the Congressional Budget Office.